 The Bottom Line

 Mutual funds allow investors to invest in a diversified portfolio of investments.
 They can be complex because of their structure.
-If you are considering mutual fund investments it is important to understand some of their key attributes.
-There are also a wide variety of mutual funds available so understanding your own goals and how a particular fund matches up will help you to optimize your returns.
+If you are considering mutual fund investments, it's important to understand some of their key attributes.
+There is a tremendous number of mutual funds available, so understanding your own goals and how a particular fund matches up will help you to optimize your returns.